By Jeyashree Sundaram (MBA)

-Barrett's Esophagus, which is a condition in which tissues that resembles the tissues of the intestinal lining, substitutes the tissues that line the esophagus.
-This is not a malignant disease unless the abnormal chances in the tissue progresses to dysplasia and then esophageal cancer.
+Barrett's Esophagus, which is a condition in which tissues that resemble the tissues of the intestinal lining, substitute the tissues that line the esophagus.
+This is not a malignant disease unless the abnormal changes in the tissue progress to dysplasia, which in turn can lead to esophageal cancer.

 Preventing the progression of this condition to high-grade dysplasia and cancer is very vital in order to reduce the possible complications as well as improve the survival chance of the patients.

 Treatments to minimize the risk of cell transformation into malignancy are available to patients affected by BE and this can greatly help them from becoming dysplastic.

 Intestinal (Barrett's) metaplasia of the esophagus is a response to injury from acid reflux (heartburn).
 It is associated with dysplasia and adenocarcinoma.
 Endoscopic biopsy photomicrograph.
 Image Credit: By David Litman

 There are myths that state that there is no treatment available to cure Barrett's esophagus.
 Although clinically the basic treatment for BE without dysplasia is done by controlling the exposure of the esophageal acid with the help of proton pump inhibitor (PPI) medicines such as omeprazole (Prilosec), usually this controlling process is done once or twice a day, depending upon the need.

 Studies also report that the cancer risk for people with BE is lesser in patients who consume aspirin or other anti-inflammatory drugs (for e.g., ibuprofen).
 However, regular intake of these drugs may result in bleeding in the stomach and damage to the kidney.
 Another drug called statins also helps in minimizing the risk of cancer; these are used to control high cholesterol levels.